m-delfino/influenzanet-setup-guide/README.md

 First we take a look at the different parts of Infectieradar.
 Here, we use the term repository to specify a "Github repository" unless stated otherwise.

 # Current Service Information
-These repositories form the core services of the Infectieradar platform for Belgium
+These repositories form the core services of the Infectieradar platform.

 | Service        | Repository           | Function  |
 | -------------- | -------------------- | ----------------:|